robert/robert.github.com/_drafts/pfab18.md

 We can adapt this approach by continuing to use *fixed-width values* for our numbers, but this time using the *hexadecimal* counting system.
 Hexadecimal (often shortened to "hex") is an alternative to the standard, decimal system of representing numbers.
 It uses the digits 0-9 to represent the decimal numbers 0-9, but then also uses the letters A-F to represent the decimal numbers 10-15.
 To count to the decimal number 20 in hex, you go 1,2,3,4,5,6,7,8,9,A,B,C,D,E,F,10,11,12,13,14.
 For more on hex, see this article[LINK-TODO].

 Conveniently, every decimal number between 0 and 255 can be represented as a hex number with only 1 or 2 digits.
 The decimal number `0` is also `0` in hex, and decimal 255 is `FF` in hex.
-This means that we can write our previous, seprator-less line using padded hex numbers as:
+This means that we can write our previous, separator-less line using padded hex numbers as:

 ```
 5CFF0152